Alfred Wolfsohn Voice Research Centre: Phase 3: 1956–1962

 During the latter part of this phase, Roy Hart, a graduate of the Royal Academy of Dramatic Art who had started attending the Centre in 1947, began to give acting classes for actors and drama students at venues across London, appropriating and extending techniques that he had learned from Wolfsohn.

-Phase 4: 1962 - 1974
+Phase 4: 1962–1974

-The fourth phase of the Centre spans from 1962 - 1974.
+The fourth phase of the Centre spans from 1962 to 1974.

-In 1962, Wolfsohn fell ill and died in hospital.
+In 1962 Wolfsohn fell ill and died in hospital.
 Soon afterwards, Hart announced his intent to further both the therapeutic and artistic application of the extended vocal technique derived from Wolfsohn's original research.